CIM Impact Report

 Liverty Housing Partnership – Tenant Case Study

 CIM has been investing in the Specialist Disability Accommodation (SDA) sector since February 2020, partnering with Liverty Housing to deliver high-quality, long-term accommodation in underserved areas of SDA.
-The outcomes of Liverty Housing tenants are independently measured by La Trobe University using the Home and Living Outcomes Framework.
+The outcomes of Liverty Housing tenants are independently measured by La Trobe University using the Home and Living Outcomes Framework

-This year, CIM is proud to share Louis’ story, a tenant one of the SDA apartments called Gadsden, financed by CIM.
+This year, CIM is proud to share Felice's story, a tenant one of the SDA apartments called Gadsden, financed by CIM.
 See a snapshot below, with the full story in this year’s longer form Impact Report.

 Specialist Disability Accommodation Investment in West Melbourne, VIC